-At first the troops were either used in small numbers to guard farms and isolated settlements.
-They also took part in ineffective sweeps through the jungle while the Royal Air Force (RAF) dropped bombs with little effect.
+At first, the troops were used in small numbers to guard farms and isolated settlements.
+They also took part in ineffective sweeps through the jungle, while the Royal Air Force (RAF) dropped bombs with little effect.
 This was largely the result of a lack of intelligence about the Mau Mau's activities.

 Providing medical treatment was one way of winning 'hearts and minds' and gaining useful intelligence.

-Many Kikuyu had been intimidated into supporting the Mau Mau and when offered government protection and agrarian reform, they were prepared to inform on the Mau Mau and even fight against them.
+Many Kikuyu had been intimidated into supporting the Mau Mau.
+When offered government protection and agrarian reform, they were prepared to inform on the Mau Mau and even fight against them.

-A local Kikuyu Home Guard was formed which eventually totalled 25,000 men and this freed up the security forces for offensive operations.
+A local Kikuyu Home Guard was formed, which eventually totalled 25,000 men.
+This freed up the security forces for offensive operations.
 Unfortunately, many members of the Home Guard used violence as a means of controlling the population.

 ‘If we are going to sin, we must sin quietly.’